A topic from the subject of Biochemistry in Chemistry.

 Significance:

 The Bradford assay is a widely used technique for determining the protein concentration of biological samples.
-It is relatively simple and inexpensive, and can be used to measure protein concentrations in a wide range of samples.
-The Bradford assay is often used in conjunction with other biochemical techniques, such as electrophoresis and Western blotting.
+It is relatively simple, inexpensive, and quick.
+It is often used as a preliminary step before other biochemical techniques, such as electrophoresis and Western blotting, to quantify the protein sample being analyzed.
+However, it's crucial to be aware of potential interferences from certain substances in the sample.

 Share on: